BBC-Data-Unit/Synthetic_opioids/README.md

 ## Partner usage

 The story was used widely across the BBC, featuring as lead stories on both BBC Breakfast and Radio 4's Today programme.
-A television package also featured on the One o'Clock, Six o'Clock and 10 o'Clock News.
+A television package also featured on the One o'Clock, Six o'Clock and 10 o'Clock News and one of our interviews was viewed more than 1.8m times on the [@bbcnews TikTok account](https://www.tiktok.com/@bbcnews/video/7348469744808316193?is_from_webapp=1&sender_device=pc&web_id=7355885315141191200)

 Four regional television outlets used the information including: